modenaxe/msk-STAPLE/README.md

 with minimum effort, ideally just clicking `RUN` on a script.

 STAPLE requires three-dimensional bone geometries as an input, which are normally segmented from medical images.
-It can create models of entire legs or few joints, depending on the available data.
+It can create models of entire legs or few joints, depending on the available data or research intent.

-Currently the tool creates skeletal models but will soon be extended with complete musculoskeletal capabilities.
+Currently the tool creates kinematic and kinetic skeletal models but will soon be extended with complete musculoskeletal capabilities.

 ## Summary of available methods on STAPLE